Identifying TV Aerial Problems

 - It has been weathered or damaged by exposure to the elements

 This is often advised, as you may otherwise be attempting to repair your aerial on a frequent basis.
-If you’re not sure if your aerial can be repaired or you wish to replace it, get in touch and our team of experts will be happy to advise and assist you.
+If you’re not sure if your aerial can be repaired or you wish to replace it, get in touch and our team of experts will be happy to advise and assist you in the installation of a new aerial.